 Here, we further introduced $z_m = a / \lambda_m'$.
 We will see that the linear and quadratic terms in $z_m$ give rise to different long-term relaxation dynamics.

-The next step is to evaluate the sum in \eref{eq_pq_analytical} on long time scales.
+The next step is to evaluate the sum in \eref{eq_pq_analytical} on long timescales.
 The derivation is presented in \aref{sec_solomon_solutions}.
-In the situation where $\gamma^2 = 0$, which essentially describes the dilution of the initial qubit excitation into the TLS environment, the long-term relaxation dynamics is governed by
+In the situation in which $\gamma^2 = 0$, which essentially describes the dilution of the initial qubit excitation into the TLS environment, the long-term relaxation dynamics is governed by